ledhcg/fastul/ubuntu/README.md

-# Ubuntu Development Environment Setup Script
+# Ubuntu/macOS Development Environment Setup Script

-This script automates the process of setting up a development environment on Ubuntu/Debian-based systems by installing and configuring essential development tools.
+This script automates the process of setting up a development environment on Ubuntu/Debian-based systems and macOS by installing and configuring essential development tools.

 ## Prerequisites

+For Ubuntu/Debian:
 - Ubuntu/Debian-based system
 - Root or sudo access
+- Internet connection
+- Either `curl` or `wget` installed

+For macOS:
+- macOS system
+- Homebrew (will be prompted to install if not present)
 - Internet connection
 - Either `curl` or `wget` installed